Jackson-Turner/Azure-Kinect-Sensor-SDK/docs/building.md

 ### Building using Visual Studio

 Visual Studio 2017 supports opening CMake based projects directly.
-Use File / Open / CMake ... to open the root CMakeLists.txt in the project.
+Use File / Open / CMake ... to open the CMakeLists.txt in the Examples folder.

 ### C# Wrapper